This guide contains detailed descriptions of the One Tap user experience, including when One Tap is or is not displayed and user session behaviors.

 Users can opt out of One Tap if they disable the Google Account sign-in prompts flag in the Apps with access to your account page.
 The opted-out sessions aren't shown in One Tap.
 If all Google sessions are opted out, One Tap doesn't display.

 If the user closes the One Tap prompt manually, the One Tap prompt is suppressed.
-A user closes One Tap when they tap Closein the top-right corner of the prompt.
-One Tap won't display in the same browser or the last website visited for a period of time.
+A user closes One Tap when they tap Closein the top-right corner of the prompt, after which One Tap wouldn't display in the same browser or the last website visited for a period of time.

 The following exponential time periods are used for cooldowns when FedCM is not enabled:

 The cooldown status resets after a successful sign-in using One Tap or the Sign in with Google button.

 Auto-dismissal on mobile browsers